Magnesite Junction railway station

 Magnesite Junction railway station is a non–passenger junction railway station in Salem district in Tamil Nadu.

 Jurisdiction

 It belongs to the Salem railway division of the Southern Railway zone of Salem district in Tamil Nadu.
 The station code is MGSJ.

 Lines

-This junction station branches lines to Salem Junction to south, Jolarpettai Junction to north and Omalur Junction to north–west.
+This junction station branches lines to Salem Junction to the south, Jolarpettai Junction to north and Omalur Junction to north–west.